skagra/teams-sucks/dotnet/docs/protocol.md

 ## Payload Types

 * `String` - Ascii characters.
-No length or terminator as lenght is implied by packet length
+No length or terminator as length. is implied by packet length
-* `Time` - Seconds since the Unix epoch (1st Jan 1970)
+* `Time` - Seconds since the Unix epoch (1st Jan 1970).
+32 bit unsigned little-endian integer.
 * `Byte`

 ## Operations